fnproject/fn/docs/faq.md

 When running in the cloud workloads are spread across available hosts.

 Functions currently do not relocate.
-Please see our [FnLB project inside Fn Project](https://github.com/fnproject/fn/tree/master/fnlb) for how to route requests to available hosts.
+Please see our [FnLB project](https://github.com/fnproject/lb) for how to route requests to available hosts.
 Using the FnLB will relocate/scale functions if hosts are overloaded.

 <a id="Persistence"></a>
 ## Persistence